Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/MapLoaded/README.md

 ## How it works

-The `LoadStatus` is `LOADED` when any of the following criteria are met:
+The `loadStatus` is `LoadStatus::Loaded` when any of the following criteria are met:

 * The map has a valid spatial reference.
 * The map has an an initial viewpoint.